bertofurth/Seagate-Central-Samba/README.md

 BERTO-INSERT_LINK_HERE

 ### INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md
-This method uses the binaries built in the first set of instructions, or a set of pre-built binaries.
-It describes how to manually install the samba software and alter the Seagate Central configuration accordingly.
+These instructions describe how to manually install the samba software created by the first set of instructions and alter the Seagate Central configuration accordingly.

 This is the method of installation you should probably chose if you have already installed custom software or modified the settings on the